sharontherese/latin-mass-funeral/content/hallowtide/index.md

 Below is a collection of resources on the celebration (both liturgical and domestic) of Hallowtide.

-For more articles, posts, photos, and videos of Hallowtide Masses, customs, vestments, and histories, see the New liturgical Movement and the Liturgical Arts Journal.
+For more articles, posts, photos, and videos of Hallowtide Masses, customs, vestments, and histories, see New Liturgical Movement and the Liturgical Arts Journal.

 # Resources

 All Hallows Eve: Prayers and Devotions.
 Ancilla Press, 2019.

-"All Souls Day," Fish Eaters, https://www.fisheaters.com/customstimeafterpentecost12ac.html.
+"All Souls Day," Fish Eaters, https://www.fisheaters.com/customstimeafterpentecost12ac.html

 "Hallowtide," A Clerk of Oxford.
-November 2, 2019. https://aclerkofoxford.blogspot.com/2019/11/hallowtide.html.
+November 2, 2019. https://aclerkofoxford.blogspot.com/2019/11/hallowtide.html

 "A Selection of Saints' Legends," A Clerk of Oxford.
 November 2, 2014. https://aclerkofoxford.blogspot.com/2014/11/a-selection-of-saints.html.

 DiPippo, Gregory.
 "The Origin of All Saints’ Day."
 New Liturgical Movement  (November 2 2017). http://www.newliturgicalmovement.org/2017/11/the-origin-of-all-saints-day.html#.X5R1VdBKjIU

 Gueranger, Prosper.
 "November 1-Sunday after the Octave of All Saints."
-In The Liturgical Year: The Time after Pentecost, 55-255, 1903. https://archive.org/details/V15TheLiturgicalYear/page/n11/mode/2up.
+In The Liturgical Year: The Time after Pentecost, 55-255, 1903. https://archive.org/details/V15TheLiturgicalYear/page/n11/mode/2up

 ———.
 "October 31: Vigil of All Saints."
-In The Liturgical Year: The Time after Pentecost, 451-54, 1910. https://archive.org/details/V14TheLiturgicalYear/page/n11/mode/2up.
+In The Liturgical Year: The Time after Pentecost, 451-54, 1910. https://archive.org/details/V14TheLiturgicalYear/page/n11/mode/2up

 Salvucci, Claudio.
 "Restoring Halloween to the Domestic Church."
-Liturgical Arts Journal  (October 29 2018). https://www.liturgicalartsjournal.com/2018/10/restoring-halloween-to-domestic-church.html.
+Liturgical Arts Journal  (October 29 2018). https://www.liturgicalartsjournal.com/2018/10/restoring-halloween-to-domestic-church.html

 ———.
 "The Octave of All Saints in the Pre-1955 Roman Liturgical Books."
 Liturgical Arts Journal  (November 4 2019). https://www.liturgicalartsjournal.com/2019/11/the-octave-of-all-saints-in-pre-1955.html